-Tot al Amount

-Outstanding Exclusive of Involuntary

-Liquidating

-] Freasury As set Coverage Preference Avera ge Market

-Class and Year Se curities (1) Per Unit (2) Per Unit (3) Value Per Unit (4)

-Series A Term Preferred Stock

-July 31, 2019 (unaudited) \$ 21,317 \$ 3,049 - \$ 25.29

-October 31, 2018 \$ \$ - - -
+Class and Year otal Amount utstanding (1) Asset Coverage Per \$1,000 (2) Asset Coverage Per Unit (3) Involuntary Liquidating Preference Per Unit (4) Average Market Value Per Unit (5) Series A Term Preferred Stock October 31, 2019 \$ 21,316,500 \$ 3,151 \$ 78.78 \$ 25.00 \$ 25.46 October 31, 2018 \$ \$ \$ \$ \$

-(1) Total amount of each class of senior securities outstanding at the end of the period presented.

-- (2) The asset coverage ratio each class of senior securities representing indebtedness is calculated as our consolidated total assets, less all liabilities and indebtedness not represented by senior securities, divided by the class of senior securities representing indebtedness.
-This asset coverage ratio is multiplied by \$1,000 to determine the "Asset Coverage Per Unit." - (3) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to such senior security.
-The "-" indicates information which the SEC expressly does not require to be disclosed for certain types of senior securities. - (4) Average market value per unit for our Series A Term Preferred Stock represents the average of the daily closing prices as reported on the Nasdaq Capital Market for the period from March 20, 2019 (date of issuance) through July 31, 2019.
+- (1) Total amount of each class of senior securities outstanding at the end of the period presented. - (2) The asset coverage ratio for a class of senior securities representing indebtedness is calculated as the total assets, less all liabilities and indebtedness not represented by senior securities, divided by the class of senior securities representing indebtedness.
+This asset coverage ratio is multiplied by \$1,000 to determine the "Asset Coverage Per \$1,000" - (3) The Asset Coverage Per Unit is expressed in terms of a ratio per share of outstanding shares of Series A Term Preferred Stock.
+When expressing in terms of dollar amounts per share, the asset coverage ratio is multiplied by the involuntary liquidation preference per unit of \$25. - (4) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to such senior security. - (5) Average market value per unit for our Series A Term Preferred Stock represents the average of the daily closing prices as reported on the Nasdaq Capital Market for the period from March 20, 2019 (date of issuance) through October 31, 2019.